godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 available in the Express edition of Visual Studio or Visual C++.
-Before recreating the commands, make sure that ``cl.exe`` executables are present in one of these locations, they are the actual compilers for the arhitecture you want to build from the command prompt.
+Before recreating the commands, make sure that ``cl.exe`` executables are present in one of these locations, they are the actual compilers for the architecture you want to build from the command prompt.

 ::